âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 Words Sell More Than Products Do!

-The right words can turn a hesitant prospect into a loyal customer, while the wrong words?
+Right sales words and phrases can turn a hesitant prospect into a loyal customer, while the wrong words?
 Well, they can send your deal straight into the abyss of âLet me think about it.â

 But hereâs the thing: influential selling isnât about being pushy.
 Itâs about using words that: